 Bedroom 4 with twin beds (one bed 2'6" recommended for children only)

 Bathroom with bath, hand shower attachment, WC, bidet and wash-basin

 Shower-room with shower, WC and wash-basin

-Access to Conservatory with CD player and iPod dock
+Access to Conservatory with CD player

 - Regret no pets